carmandale/oracle/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/license-MIT-green?style=for-the-badge" alt="MIT License"></a>
 </p>

 Oracle bundles your prompt + the right files into a markdown package the model can cite.
-One command feeds large, coherent context to GPT-5.1 Pro (default), GPT-5.1, or GPT-5.1 Codex (API-only).
+One command feeds large, coherent context to GPT-5.1 Pro (default), GPT-5.1, GPT-5.1 Codex (API-only), Gemini 3 Pro, and Claude 4.5 Sonnet—plus Azure/LiteLLM-compatible endpoints you configure.
 Attach whole directories, get token estimates/warnings, and optionally copy or render the bundle before sending.

 ## What is Oracle?
 Think “one-shot context drop.”
 You point Oracle at the files that matter; it builds a structured markdown (SYSTEM/USER + `### File:` fenced sections), then either calls the API or drives ChatGPT in the browser—same flags, same session logs.